platformland/electric-book/book/text/reuse.md

 # Reuse

 Reusing existing open-source platforms from other governments can reduce development time.
-Putting wrappers around commercial commodity services can allow or the use of commercial offering with less risk of lock-in or loss of control.
+Putting wrappers around commercial commodity services can allow for the use of commercial offerings with less risk of lock-in or loss of control.

 ## 1. Borrow from other governments (and celebrate it)